loof2736/scyfin/README.md

 ---

-Custom theme for Jellyfin WebUI
+Custom CSS bits for the Jellyfin WebUI and a (VERY WIP) custom theme